Friedrich Bachmann

-Friedrich Bachmann (born 11 February 1909 in Wernigerode, died 1 October 1982 in Kiel.) was a German mathematician who specialised in geometry and group theory.
+Friedrich Bachmann (11 February 1909 – 1 October 1982) was a German mathematician who specialised in geometry and group theory.

 Life

 Bachmann was the son of a Lutheran minister Hans Bachmann.
 Bachmann came from an intellectual family, his paternal grandfather was the number theorist Paul Gustav Heinrich Bachmann.
 Bachmann took his early education at the Gymnasium in Münster.
 After attending the Gymnasium, he attended the University of Münster and the Humboldt University of Berlin and graduated in 1927.
 While there he was a member of the Münster Wingolfs.

 In 1933, Bachmann was promoted to D.Phil with a thesis titled, Studies on the foundation of arithmetic with special reference to Dedekind, Frege, and Russell (Untersuchungen zur Grundlegung der Arithmetik mit besonderer Beziehung auf Dedekind, Frege, und Russell).
 His advisor was Heinrich Scholz.

 His doctoral students include Andreas Dress and Rolf Lingenberg.